 - Added new regulations to mitigate the impact of these developments on adjacent properties.

-Wheatland County is currently seeking public input to determine how Cannabis Retail Stores should be regulated within your communities.
+Wheatland County issued a survey to seek your input regarding how Cannabis Retail Stores should be regulated within your communities.
 The following proposed amendments are subject to your feedback:

 - Introduce Cannabis Retail as a use within the Land Use Bylaw.